 Parkhurst was born in Buffalo, New York, a city that's seen the unfortunate situations that a loss of American jobs can create.
-So to us, it's incredibly important to do everything that we can to support the American workers, both within and outside of the local region, who do such hard, honest work in every corner of the quality footwear industry.
+So to us, it's incredibly important we do everything that we can to support the American workers, both within and outside of the local region, who do such hard, honest work in every corner of the footwear industry.

 The most obvious example of this is the group of 8 skilled bootmakers we work with here in Western New York at the partner factory only 30 minutes away.
 Before a pair is placed into a box to be shipped to you, they complete more than 180 detailed steps.
 With the human eye and hand playing absolutely indispensable roles, each pair will have its own subtleties and unique characteristics.
 Every pair of boots is made as part of a small batch.
 The factory works on dozens at a time rather than hundreds or thousands.

 While looking for a boot we could wear for dress and casual purposes, we ran in to a couple of very common dilemmas for the Made in USA footwear market:

 1. An offering of many different styles of bulbous work boots.

 2. Price-points for higher end boots were often out of reach for many people.

 Parkhurst aims to strike a balance between both options of footwear by offering the best possible price we can for using a Goodyear welt construction (commonly found in work boots) and premium leathers (commonly found in higher end boots) all while making our boots in the USA.